 The tools area helps you perform many miscellaneous tasks such as regenerating CSS, replacing your website URL, and rolling back to a previous version of Elementor.

 The way the settings area is laid out is a little strange.
 There is a settings area and a tools area, with four different sections in each.
 A single settings page that lists all options in a couple of tabs would make more sense.

 If Elementor Can Be Downloaded Free, Why Upgrade?

 The free version of Elementor is really impressive and contains a generous number of content widgets and templates as well as essential functionality such as exporting and importing.
 Therefore, you may be wondering why anyone would want to buy the pro version if the free version is good.
 It’s a reasonable question.

 The answer is simple.
 While the regular version of Elementor is good, the pro version is great.

 Other premium features include the ability to make a widget global and deploy it throughout your website, live CSS, and an option to integrate templates directly into your website’s sidebars as a widget.

 I don’t think it would be fair to say the free version of Elementor is restrictive because it is not.
 However, I do believe that website owners who use the free version will be envious of the advanced features pro users gain.

 Check out this list of differences between the free and pro version to see exactly what you receive if you upgrade.

 Elementor Pro Pricing

 Elementor has a simple and fair pricing policy for those that want to upgrade from the free version.

 Three different premium plans are available: Personal, Plus, and Expert.
 All plans offer the same version of Elementor Pro.
 The only difference is how many websites you receive updates and support for.

 $49 per year is an enticing price to upgrade to the pro version of Elementor.
-It is only $99 if you want a three website license and $199 if you want a 1,000 website license.
+It is only $99 if you want a three website license, $199 for a 25 website license, $499 for a 100 website license, and $999 if you want a 1,000 website license.